 Two keywords to grow succesful tulips in warm climates"Cold period" and "Healthy roots"

 1. Tulips need a "cold period"

 Most tulips need at least 12-14 weeks of “cold period” to develop a beautiful flower.
 This makes it hard to grow tulips in warm/tropical climates, but not impossible.
 The cold period is normally given by nature when the soil temperature drops below 55 degrees.
 In warm climates where the soil temperature isn’t dropping (long enough) below 55 degrees you can fool the bulb into thinking they've gone through a cold winter underground.
 Tulips can start their chilling period from mid-September.
-Before mid-September, they are not ready for their winter sleep… We pre-cool all bulbs shipped to zone 8 and higher.
-You can also give them a "cold treatment" yourself.
+Before mid-September, they are not ready for their winter sleep.
+We do not pre-cool our bulbs but you can.
 This can be done quite easily in your kitchen refrigerator.
 Store the bulbs 6 to 16 weeks cold, depending your climate/soil temperature.
 Place bulbs in a ventilated (paper) bag, mesh bulb/onion bags or egg cartons.
 Do not store them next to fruit, especially apples, all ripening fruit is giving off ethylene gas what will kill/damage the flower inside the bulb.
 Tulip bulbs need to start their cold period before December 1st.
 Do not buy bulbs after December 1st unless they are “pre-cooled” and stored cold at the place you bought them.
 The bulbs can be stored cold for several months.
 Keep the bulbs in the refrigerator until planting.
 It is very important to take them directly from the fridge to your planting site, don’t let them warm up in the sun!